 It is important to keep your mouth clean after surgery to avoid infection.
 Brushing should be avoided for up to a week.
 Salt water rinses and prescription mouthwashes will help to keep your mouth clean.
 When you can start brushing again, make sure you use a soft bristled brush.
 Be careful around surgical sites.
 If you have any braces or wires, be sure to clean them thoroughly, along with your teeth.

 Following the instructions you are given after jaw surgery will help to make your recovery smooth and successful.
 Follow-up visits will be scheduled so that we can monitor your progress.
 If at any time, however, you experience unmanageable pain, severe swelling or excessive bleeding, it is essential that you call the office right away.
-If you have any questions about your candidacy for jaw surgery, the sugery itself, or the recovery process, don’t hesitate to call Drs.
-Scheetz & Rekos: Oral & Maxillofacial Surgeons of Ohio at (614) 764-9455 today!
+If you have any questions about your candidacy for jaw surgery, the sugery itself, or the recovery process, don’t hesitate to call Rekos & Border Oral Surgery at (614) 764-9455 today!